ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * I would recommend setting up an ALARM anytime a PHP, or executable file is detected

+        * I would recommend setting up an ALARM anytime WebDav is detected

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**

-        * Establish a rule that blocks: WebDAV, PHP, or remote access connections
+        * Establish a rule that blocks: WebDAV, PHP, executable files, or remote access connections

             ## [BLUE TEAM Examples #4](b4.md)